fatih/vim-go-tutorial/README.md

 After selecting it, call `:GoFreevars`.
 It should be in form of `:'<,'>GoFreevars`.
-The result is again a quickfix list and it contains all the variables that free variables.
+The result is again a quickfix list and it contains all the variables that are free variables.
 In our case it's a single variable and the result is: